Brady twins arrested, again

 VENICE — The Brady brothers are in trouble again, police say.

-It is the latest in a year of legal troubles for the siblings who have allegedly broken into a law firm; called 911 on a deputy they claimed was involved in a theft scheme and other crimes, according to police.

-The latest crime was allegedly damaging telephone poles because, one of the brothers said, there was illegal surveillance going on against them.
+Deputies say they watched the men damage telephone poles after midnight, because — one of the brothers said — someone had set up illegal surveillance on them.

-The twins, Christopher and Matthew Brady, 35, of Englewood, were arrested Wednesday and charged with criminal mischief along with grand larceny for stealing utility boxes and wiring, according to authorities.
+Christopher and Matthew Brady, 35, of Englewood, were arrested Wednesday on charges of criminal mischief and grand larceny, arrest reports show.
+Each posted a $2,000 bond.

+Sarasota County Sheriff's Office received information about crimes in Englewood Tuesday afternoon, and tactical units began watching the twins a few hours later.

-Deputies pulled over the truck in South Venice and found utility equipment and wiring.
+When deputies pulled over the truck in South Venice, found utility electrical equipment and wiring.

 Allegedly stole guns

-All this comes while legal proceedings continue against the twins involving Christopher Brady's former employer.
+This arrest comes while legal proceedings continue against the twins involving Christopher Brady's former employer, a Bradenton attorney.

-"He was an attorney.
-I didn't see this coming," Barak said about the ordeal.

-Christopher Brady was barred under an emergency order from practicing law in Florida on July 11, 2018.

-The referee in the disbarment case concluded in a final written report to the Florida Supreme Court, dated April 15, "the sheer volume of misconduct in this case, and the fact that it continued well after a Circuit Court Judge ordered (Brady) to cease and desist, causes the Referee grave concern about (Brady's) fitness to practice law."
+The referee in the disbarment case concluded in a report dated April 15, 2019, "the sheer volume of misconduct in this case, and the fact that it continued well after a Circuit Court Judge ordered (Brady) to cease and desist, causes the Referee grave concern about (Brady's) fitness to practice law."

-In September 2018, Christopher and Matthew Brady drove to the Barak Law Group office one morning and pulled the doors off the business using a truck and rope, authorities said.
-They allegedly stole a safe, computer server, and a key to a business storage unit.
+In September 2018, Christopher and Matthew Brady drove to the Barak Law Group office one morning and pulled the doors off the business using a truck and rope.
+They allegedly stole a safe, computer server, and a key to a business storage unit, court records show.
 It was all caught on security video.

-Before they were arrested, the twins allegedly went to the storage unit and stole an AR 15, a .22 rifle, and a handgun.
+Before they were arrested, the twins allegedly stole an AR-15, a .22-caliber rifle, and a pistol from a storage unit.
 That jury trial is set for March 2020.

 Meth arrest

-Christopher Brady was arrested in Charlotte County on May 17 for possession of meth, possession of drug paraphernalia and misuse of 911.
-Brady is seeking to suppress what he called an unlawful search.
+Christopher Brady was arrested in Charlotte County on May 17 for possession of meth, possession of drug paraphernalia and misuse of 911, court records show.

-The arrest began with a call from a Charlotte County pool on San Casa Drive in Englewood.
-An employee said two PODS storage containers in the parking lot had an additional lock on it.
+The arrest began with a call from the Charlotte County pool on San Casa Drive in Englewood.
+An employee said two storage containers in the parking lot had been locked with an additional lock.

 Email: ggiles@venicegondolier.com